Benjamin Boulenger

-Benjamin Boulenger (born 1 March 1990) is a French footballer who plays as a defender for Belgian club Francs Borains.
+Benjamin Boulenger (born 1 March 1990) is a French professional footballer who plays as a left-back.
+He is currently a free agent, having last played for Challenger Pro League club Francs Borains.

 Career

 Boulogne

 Boulenger started his career with Division d'Honneur club Aulnoye before joining Boulogne.
-He was is initially a part of the reserve team, before being promoted to the first team competing in Ligue 2 ahead of the 2011–12 season.
+He was initially a part of the reserve team, before being promoted to the first team competing in Ligue 2 ahead of the 2011–12 season.
 After a season where he mainly appeared as a substitute, he became a starter the following season in National after Boulogne's relegation.

 Lens

 After being contacted by Jocelyn Blanchard, Boulenger joined Ligue 2 club Lens in August 2013 on an amateur contract.
 He became a part of the club's reserve team playing in National 2.
 Boulenger made his professional debut for the first team on 11 November 2013 in a 2–2 away draw against Chamois Niortais, replacing Pablo Chavarría, and scoring his first goal a few seconds after coming on.

 Lens received a recruitment ban in 2014 due to irregularities in the club's proposed budget, which meant that Boulenger could not sign a professional contract.
 Alongside Samuel Atrous, he spent six months without a team and waited until December 2014 for a six-month contract to be offered and approved.